bigmlcom/bigmler/docs/index.rst

-Support for local Topic Distributions (Topic Models' predictions) and local predictions for datasets that include Images will only be available as extras, because the libraries used for that are not usually available in all Operative Systems.
+Support for local Topic Distributions (Topic Models' predictions) and local predictions for datasets that include Images will only be available as extras, because the libraries used for that are not usually available in all Operating Systems.
 If you need to support those, please check the `Installation Extras <#installation-extras>`_ section.

 Installation Extras